How To Become An Insurance Agent In Nevada

 The fee for an online application is $185.
 If you wish to add another line of authority at a later date, there is a $50 license amendment fee.

 When completing the application, be sure to upload any documentation that the state doesn't already have.
-This may include pre-license completion certificate, exam score certificate, fingerprint documentation, etc.
+This may include the pre-license completion certificate, exam score certificate, fingerprint documentation, etc.

 Apply for your license online with the Sircon Nevada Insurance website.